fsprojects/fantomas/docs/docs/end-users/Rider.md

 <img class="mt-2" src="{{root}}/images/rider-fantomas.png" alt="drawing" width="70%"/>

-At the time of writing, Rider [overwrites](https://youtrack.jetbrains.com/issue/RIDER-83997/Rider-doesnt-respect-Fantomas-default-settings-not-explicitly-set-in-editorconfig) the settings of Fantomas which aren't explicitly set in your editorconfig file.
+At the time of writing, Rider versions prior to the not yet released 2022.3 [overwrite](https://youtrack.jetbrains.com/issue/RIDER-83997/Rider-doesnt-respect-Fantomas-default-settings-not-explicitly-set-in-editorconfig) the settings of Fantomas which aren't explicitly set in your editorconfig file.
 As the settings chosen by Rider can lead to unwanted results, Rider users might want to also include the default settings in their editorconfig file.

+Fortunately, with 2022.3 the Rider developers changed the settings chosen by Rider to be the same as the default Fantomas settings.
+This means, as long as the Fantomas default settings don't change, the described issue should be solved with Rider 2022.3.
 The current default settings are the following:

 ```